CtrlK

 Completeness

-Clearly answers both what ('Master monorepo management with Turborepo, Nx, and pnpm workspaces to build efficient, scalable multi-package repositories') AND when ('Use when setting up monorepos, optimizing builds, or managing shared dependencies') with explicit trigger guidance.
+Clearly answers both 'what' (monorepo management with Turborepo, Nx, pnpm workspaces for multi-package repos with optimized builds and dependency management) and 'when' (explicit 'Use when setting up monorepos, optimizing builds, or managing shared dependencies').

 3 / 3